OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 If a VM is in the ErrorStop state, its state hash is the Integer 1.

-If a VM is in an extensive state, its state hash is computed by concatenating the hash of the Instruction Stack, the hash of the Data Stack, the hash of the Aux Stack, the hash of the Register, the hash of the Static, and the hash of the Error Codepoint, hashing the result using Keccak-256.
+If a VM is in an extensive state, its state hash is computed by concatenating the hash of the Instruction Stack, the hash of the Data Stack, the hash of the Aux Stack, the hash of the Register, the hash of the Static, the 32-byte big-endian representation of ArbGas Remaining, and the hash of the Error Codepoint, hashing the result using Keccak-256.

 ## The Runtime Environment